E-r-r-o-r-6-6-6/SafeGuard/README.md

 2) Start the service only when you feel unsafe .
 It may not gonna hang your phone but it may take much battery.
 But you can keep the service ON always if you want .
 But highly recommend to turn ON the servie before leave home (generaly at night).
 3) Sometime it may detect false things so when your device vibrate , it show a confirmation window .
 Remember to check it.

+## **NOTE**
+Since due to privacy , Android restrict Background mic access so the continuous listen function may misbehave or sometimes it may stop listening .
+In this case other trigger signal will work so I recommend you to use the shake function and other functiions (i will add soon).
+If you are using ***MIUI/Xiaomi phone*** , there is high chance that it will restict my voice trigger method.
+Sorry for that.
+But i am trying to fix this as soon as possible.
+       There is a high chance for monthly update .
+Thus i didn't add any update alert method so pls check this site for update the app.
+Soon i will upload it in Google play store (if i got the permission).Later you can update from there.
+       ---------->>>>>>
+       Atlast my last word is , **STAY SAFE , STAY HAPPY , LIVE LIFE WITH JOY AND ENJOY YOUR FREEDOM** **~ERROR**